 Capital Expenditure incurred in any prior period (including Capital Expenditure in any period preceding the Commencement Date provided such Capital Expenditure has not already been included in the relevant Regulated Asset Base) which does not relate to a Terminal Capacity Expansion and are paid by DBCT Management after Completion and handover of the relevant works, including Capital Expenditure referred to in Section 12.10;

-Capital Expenditure incurred which relates to a Terminal Capacity Expansion (provided such Capital Expenditure has not already been included in the relevant Regulated Asset Base) and are paid by DBCT Management after Completion and handover of the relevant phase).

-sale of assets comprised in the Terminal during the preceding 12 months;
+sale of assets comprised in the Terminal Component during the preceding 12 months;

 the prudent cost of a FEL 3 Feasibility Study to the extent not included in Capital Expenditure the subject of a Capacity Expansion;

-the cost of a Feasibility Study referred to in Section 5.10(m)(1) or 5.10(m)(2), to the extent not funded by Access Seekers;
+the cost of a Feasibility Study referred to in Section 5.10(l)(1) or 5.10(l)(2), to the extent not funded by Access Seekers; and

-the prudent cost of a Feasibility Study referred to in Section 5.10(o), to the extent not funded by Access Seekers.
+the prudent cost of a Feasibility Study referred to in Section 5.10(n), to the extent not funded by Access Seekers (but limited to 20% of the prudent cost of the Feasibility Study if the proposed Terminal Capacity Expansion does not proceed).

 Secondary Leases has the meaning ascribed to that term in the Framework Agreement.

 Security means any form of security or guarantee required to be provided by an Access Seeker or Access Holder to DBCT Management pursuant to Section 5.9.